Feat-FeAR/logSpace/content/docs/setups/hugo.md

 # Add a new page to your site
 hugo new content <section_name>/<filename>.md
 ```
+Front matter metadata can be written in any of the serialization formats JSON,
+TOML, or YAML, and must be placed at the top of each content file.
+The full list
-The full list of the available front matter variables can be found
+of the available front matter variables can be found
 [here](https://gohugo.io/content-management/front-matter/#front-matter-variables).
 Just keep in mind that, by default, Hugo sorts page collections by:
 1. Page `weight`